 - At one point in Grand Theft Auto IV: The Ballad of Gay Tony, Tony attempts suicide by gunshot, but the gun's safety is on.

-- An Eastern European cartoon from the 70s has a despondent man repeatedly trying and failing suicide.
+- An Eastern European cartoon from the '70s has a despondent man repeatedly trying and failing to kill himself.
 Then a man with a gun holds him up and, terrified, he hands over his wallet, watch, clothes, everything... and ends up overjoyed that he's still alive.

-- In the 100th episode of Robot Chicken, the TV host commits suicide by hanging, only to be saved when Robot Chicken charges through during his Roaring Rampage of Rescue and cuts him down.
-For a brief moment he thinks that his life is worth living, before RC changes his mind and kills him.
+- In the 100th episode of Robot Chicken, the TV host hangs himself, only to be saved when Robot Chicken charges through during his Roaring Rampage of Rescue and cuts him down.
+For a brief moment, he thinks that his life is worth living before RC changes his mind and kills him.

 - The Simpsons: